k8-proxy/aws-jmeter-test-engine/README.md

 Change "aws-testengine-s3" to your own bucket name and run https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap-poc/cloudformation/aws-secret-manager_with_-iam-role.json Cloudformation script.

 # Step 5.
 Create IAM User with only programmatic read/write access to S3 and store access keys in AWS Secrets Manager.

+This key is used to access s3 bucket where test data is.
+Performance test Jmeter script expects that these keys are passed to it.

 1. Secret Key = Access key ID
    Secret Value = Your access key here